 Child Abuse and Neglect Recognition and Intervention Training

-Curriculum Guideline
+Curriculum Guidelines

 Developed by the Virginia Board of Education and the Virginia Department of Social Services

-This curriculum guideline was developed to in response to Senate Bill 92 of the 2002 General Assembly, which requires all persons seeking initial licensure or licensure renewal for the first time after July 1, 2004, complete study in child abuse recognition and intervention.
-Such study should address three topics: (a) recognition of child abuse and neglect; (b) reporting child abuse and neglect; (c) interdisciplinary intervention following a child protective services investigation.
+This curriculum guideline was developed in compliance with the Code of Virginia §22.1-298.1, which requires all persons seeking initial licensure or licensure renewal to complete a study in child abuse recognition and intervention.
+Such study should address three topics: (a) recognition of child abuse and neglect; (b) reporting child abuse and neglect; and (c) interdisciplinary intervention following a child protective services response.

 This guideline does not prescribe the length or provider of training; rather, the guidelines identify the topic areas that should be addressed.
-Institutions of higher education and local educational agencies and other entities employing persons licensed by the Board of Education are free to design and implement the training in any manner, such that the information presented conforms to these guidelines.
+Institutions of higher education, local educational agencies, and other entities employing persons licensed by the Board of Education are free to design and implement the training in any manner, such that the information presented conforms to these guidelines.

 Recognizing Child Abuse and Neglect

-Goal 1: To become familiar with three types of child abuse and neglect:
+Goal 1: To become familiar with types of child abuse and neglect (COV § 63.2-100)

 Physical abuse

+Emotional/mental abuse

 Sexual abuse

 Neglect

+Human trafficking

 Goal 2: To be able to recognize physical and behavioral indicators of child abuse and neglect

-Legal definitions
+Legal definitions (COV § 63.2-100)

 Operational definitions